 8] When you locate the Job Profile whose skills you want to edit, click it.
 The Job Profile Dashboard appears.

 9] If the Job Profile is in the published state, click the Revise button in the upper right corner.
-This will change the Job Profile to the draft state and automatically increment the revision number.
+This will change the Job Profile to the draft state and automatically increment the version number.
 If the Job Profile is already in the draft state, go to step 10.

 10] To get to the Skills list, click Manage in the Unrated Skills section of the Dashboard.